secondspectrum/tracking-reference-client-v2/README.md

 ## Error handling
 #### CLI Verification
 The CLI will:
-- Validate that the feedName is one of `tracking-fast` or `tracking-fast-refs`
 - Validate that the gameId is a valid UUID V4
 - Validate that postion is one of `start` and `live`